Mercedes begins rolling out U.S.-made EVs

 It's a bold bet on EV adoption in the U.S. and worldwide.

-Mercedes' 6 million-square-foot factory in Vance, Ala., officially began production of its first electric model — the battery-powered version of Mercedes' flagship GLS crossover on Thursday.
+On Thursday, Mercedes' more than 6 million-square-foot factory in Vance, Ala., celebrated the start of production of its first electric model — the battery-powered version of Mercedes' flagship GLS.

 The EQS full-size SUV is the first of two EVs initially planned for the factory, and will roll into U.S. stores in the fall.
 Early next year, the plant also will begin producing the EQE, the electric version of Mercedes' top-selling GLE midsize crossover, Burzer said.